AudiusProject/docs.audius.org/docs/protocol/discovery-node/plugins/network_monitoring.md

 **Network Monitoring** refers to network-wide metrics we collect from a discovery node and aggregate to assess the health of the entire network.

+Some examples of network-wide metrics are
+* The number of CID on each CN that have been replicated at least once
+* The number of CID on each CN that have NOT been replicated at least once
+* The number of users with a specific CN as their primary
+* The number of users with a specific CN in their replica set
+* CID replication across the CNs
+* CID replication factor
+* The number of users with their data syncs across 0, 1, 2, or 3 CNs

-These metrics exposed on the route `{DISCOVERY_PROVIDER_HOSTNAME}:9091/metrics` and are updated on a nightly basis.
+These metrics are exposed on the route `{HOSTNAME}:9091/metrics` and are updated on a nightly basis.
+When first starting up network monitoring, metrics are made available after the first job completes.
+Network monitoring jobs last around 2 hours on the production Audius network.

-:::info
+:::caution
     This is different from node-level metrics which are scraped by prometheus from the content and discovery nodes through a special `/prometheus_metrics` route.
 :::